-At wholesale level, the conveyance of any type of emergency communications to the most appropriate PSAP must be free of charge for the roaming provider (with direct or resale access).
+At wholesale level, the conveyance of any type of emergency communications, that are mandated and are technically feasible to be used by roaming end-users (included also in the relevant BEREC's database), to the most appropriate PSAP must be free of charge for the roaming provider (with direct or resale access).
 The same holds for the transmission of caller location information to the most appropriate PSAP while using roaming services.